 Yes, stainless steel, as a corrosion-resistant metal can theoretically wear-out more slowly than plastic when brazing paste is flowing over either surface.
 So by the time you’ve worn holes into the sides of the plastic tip, the stainless tip will still be working okay.
 Sounds nice, but realistically, who has ever kept either type of tip in service long enough to have that be an issue.
 It never happens.
 Both kinds of tips are thrown away long before such a situation would ever occur.

-A common reason for throwing away stainless steel tips is because they easily become clogged, the brazing filler metal (BFM) hardens in the tip over time, and the tips then become difficult, and sometime almost impossible, to clean out using the small wires people often have on their work-benches for that purpose.
+A common reason for throwing away stainless steel tips is because they easily become clogged, the brazing filler metal (BFM) hardens in the tip over time, and the tips then become difficult, and sometimes almost impossible, to clean out using the small wires people often have on their work-benches for that purpose.

 Myth#2 — Plastic tips wear out too easily, allowing pieces of plastic to get into the brazed joint, thus potentially contaminating the joint.

 In my almost 45 years of brazing experience in many shops around the world, I have NEVER encountered, or heard of anyone ever encountering, a “contamination issue” because they were using tapered plastic tips.
 This should never be a concern.

 Myth #3 — Everybody uses stainless steel tips, so it must be the correct type to use for brazing.

 Many people merely “follow the trend”.
 When asked why they use stainless tips, their answer is typical: “We’ve always done it that way”.

 We all know that the crowd is not always right, and this is a case where “the crowd” is indeed wrong.
 Stainless steel straight tips are NOT best for brazing and are only being widely used because someone observed someone using it many years ago, assumed it was correct, wrote it into their procedures, and convinced others to do the same.